Jaseci-Labs/jaseci/jaseci_kit/README.md

     # Training the model
     tfm_ner.train(
         mode = mode,
         epochs = num_train_epochs,
         train_data=train_data
     );

-    # Getting inference from the model
+    # Infer using the model
+    resp_data = tfm_ner.extract_entity(
-    resp_data = tfm_ner.extract_entity(text="book a flight from kolkata to delhi,Can you explain to me,please,what Homeowners Warranty Program means,what it applies to,what is its purpose?
+        text="book a flight from kolkata to delhi,Can you explain to me,please,what Homeowners Warranty Program means,what it applies to,what is its purpose?
 Thank you.
-The Humboldt University of Berlin is situated in Berlin, Germany");
+The Humboldt University of Berlin is situated in Berlin, Germany"
+    );
     std.out(resp_data);
 }
 ```
 ## Summarization
 ### Summarizer (`cl_summer`)
-`cl_summer` uses sumy summarizer to create extractive summary.
+`cl_summer` uses the sumy summarizer to create extractive summary.

 * `summarize`: to get the extractive summary in provided sentences count.
     * Input